Cynthia Harvey: 1996–present: as ballet mistress and educator

 After her retirement from dancing, Harvey started working as a guest ballet mistress and teacher.
 In 2008, she assisted in a restaging of The Sleeping Beauty for the Norwegian National Ballet, then returned to the company the following year to make her production of Giselle.
 In 2010, she created her version of The Sleeping Beauty for Hong Kong Ballet.
 In 2015, she staged the "Kingdom of the Shades" scene from La Bayadère for the Royal Ballet of Flanders, as well as a production of Don Quixote for Singapore Dance Theatre.
 She also assisted Natalia Makarova in staging La Bayadère.

 Harvey has taught at companies such as ABT, The Australian Ballet, La Scala Ballet, Royal Swedish Ballet, Dresden Semperoper Ballett and Royal Ballet of Flanders, and schools including Royal Ballet School and English National Ballet School.
 She founded the London-based ballet nonprofit, En Avant Foundation.
 She was also a standard assessor for The Council for Dance Education and Training before she stepped down in 2010, and a coach at Prix de Lausanne.
+She was a head of the jury at the Prix de Lausanne ballet competition in 2015.

 She co-wrote the book Physics of Dance & the Pas de Deux.

 In 2016, Harvey was appointed artistic director of the Jacqueline Kennedy Onassis School, the affiliated school of ABT, succeeding Franco De Vita.
 She stepped down from the Jacqueline Kennedy Onassis School in May 2022.
-She will continue to teach, coach and stage ballets, and become a consultant for To the Pointe, a British arts management company.
+She continues to teach, coach and stage ballets, and became a consultant for To the Pointe, a British arts management company.
+In 2023, Harvey was named associate guest répétiteur at the English National Ballet.

 Personal life

-Harvey has a son.
+Harvey has a child.
 She moved to England after she retired from performing.
 Prior to her joining the Jacqueline Kennedy Onassis School, she was based in Norwich.